The History of NEW JOY ARTS

 Angela has a degree in Cultural Studies with minors in both Education and Theology.
 She has studied art privately as a passionate pursuit for more than 30 years.
 Her diverse background has built a solid foundation for working with a wide array of community leaders, churches, schools, educational programs & arts organizations alike.
 Her experience in both the performing and visual arts gives her a broad base to teach from as well as the resources to encourage artists of various disciplines.

-Angela is constantly finding inspiration and opportunities for creativity in the daily rhythms and challenges of family life.
+As an artist, Angela is constantly finding inspiration and opportunities for creativity in the daily rhythms and challenges of family life.
 Beauty, grace and renewal are perpetual themes that shape her own life and artistic pursuits.
 She occasionally offers her thoughts about life on her own blog and has a gallery of her creative work at Joy For This Morning.